St Elmo Bridge: Destruction

 On the night of 25–26 July 1941, during World War II, the Decima Flottiglia MAS of the Italian Regia Marina launched an attack on the harbour using MAS motorboats, MT explosive motorboats and SLC Maiale human torpedoes.
 One of the SLCs was supposed to attack the bridge, which had nets blocking the entrance to the harbour, allowing the other vessels to enter the breach and attack naval shipping inside the harbour.
-The element of surprise was lost when the British were able to detect the impending attack using radar, which the Italians had not anticipated.
+The element of surprise was lost when the British detected the impending attack using radar, which the Italians had not anticipated.

 The attack on the bridge was launched at 04:46 on 26 July.
 The explosives in the first craft did not detonate, prompting the pilot of another craft to smash his explosive motorboat against the bridge in a suicide mission.
-The craft hit one of the bridge's columns, and it detonated the explosives in the other boat, causing one of the spans to collapse.
+The craft hit one of the bridge's columns, and it detonated the explosives in the first boat, causing one of the spans to collapse.
 This did not allow access to the harbour; on the contrary the collapsed span ended up completely blocking the entrance.
 The coastal batteries of Fort Saint Elmo subsequently opened fire on the attackers, and most of the vessels were destroyed, with a few being captured.

 The collapsed span was removed after the attack, and the rest of the bridge was subsequently demolished after the war.
 All that remained were the stone abutments on either side and parts of the central columns.
 The breakwater and lighthouse were subsequently only accessible by boat.